 3. Válido – Valid

 As you can imagine, válido is the direct translation of ‘valid’ or ‘good’.
-With this word you can express that something has validity for a certain time, for certain benefits and other specificities.
-As a result, you’ll usually see this word when people are talking about things like documents, promos, and tickets among other things.
+Therefore, we usually apply this word when talking about things like documents, promos, tickets, IDs, etc.

 [Noun] + [‘ser’ conjugated] + válido/a + [complement]